Mega8ron7/Megatrons/README.md

-# BASIC - How to setup for hosting on GitHub Pages
+# MEGATRONS - All in one repo